shevandrin/rqti/pkgdown/index.md

 ## Quick start

+Using RStudio, go to create a New Project, select **“QTI Project”** as the project type in the New Project Wizard window and and configure some settings.
+Choose ‘YES’ for ‘Create Templates’ to get Rmarkdown templates for all types of tasks in the working directory.

-Using RStudio, create a new Rmarkdown file, select **from Template** and choose one of the templates starting with **QTI: …**.
+In addition, it is possible to add a new one from the templates.
+To do this, go to create a new Rmarkdown file, select **from Template** and choose one of the templates starting with **QTI: …**.
 The *simple* ones include the minimum, the *complex* ones have more parameters.
 Click the Knit-Button and you should see a rendered exercise in the Viewer pane.